2.5 Creativity and wellbeing

 Studies show that creative hobbies promote well-being in many ways.

-What, if any, is an artistic activity you have performed lately?
+What artistic activity have you performed lately?
 Was it work-related or a hobby?

-Artistic activities are centred around an artistic skill, such as drawing, design, creating music, photography, visual arts, writing, etc. A creative hobby can be an artistic activity, but it can also be any activity you engage in creatively as your favourite pastime, for the sake of doing it.
-It may be a distraction from other worries.
-Or it can be a way to develop your creative identity in a way you can’t do it in a professional role.
-Irrespective of your motive, it means you enjoy being engaged in a specific creative activity without expecting to be paid for it or gain recognition as an expert.
+Artistic activities are centred around an artistic skill, such as drawing, design, creating music, photography, visual arts or writing.
+A creative hobby can be an artistic activity, but it can also be any activity you engage in creatively as a pastime.
+It may be a distraction from other worries, or it could be a way to develop your creative identity in a way isn’t available in your professional life.
+Irrespective of the motive, it’s about enjoying a creative activity without expecting to be paid for it or gain recognition as an expert.

-Being active in a specific creative hobby enables emotional well-being through the experience of positive emotions, and psychological well-being through a sense of meaning, purpose and competence (Smith et al., 2022).
-For instance, Silvia et al., (2014) examined a sample of college students, out of which about one-quarter were majoring in the arts.
-They found that the individuals who reported doing something creative during a typical day – drawing, writing, creative cooking, etc – were more likely to feel happy and active.
+Having a creative hobby enables emotional well-being through the experience of positive emotions and psychological well-being through a sense of meaning, purpose and competence (Smith et al., 2022).
+For instance, Silvia et al. (2014) examined a sample of college students, about one-quarter of whom were majoring in the arts.
+They found that the individuals who reported doing something creative during a typical day—drawing, writing, creative cooking, etc—were more likely to feel happy and active.

-Conner et al. (2018) found similar findings.
-Doing something an artistic activity during a day leads to more positive emotions during the respective day.
-According to Richards’ (2010), creative activities are a cause and a sign of well-being.
+Conner et al. (2018) had similar findings.
+Doing an artistic activity led more positive emotions on those days.
+According to Richards (2010), creative activities are both a cause and a sign of well-being.

 You may be already going to the gym or running for physical health.
-But are you ready to dedicate some time to a creative hobby, in the name of flourishing?
+But are you ready to dedicate some time to a creative hobby in the name of emotional and mental health?

 Keywords